frolovilya/stm32-boot-explained/README.md

 ----- 0x00000000 -----
 ```

-It's exactly where Alias memory mentioned above is defined.
-With the default configuration, when `BOOT0 = 0`, it's aliasing to the FLASH memory block starting from `0x8000000`.
+This is exactly where the Alias memory mentioned above is defined.
+With the default configuration, when `BOOT0 = 0`, it aliases to the FLASH memory block starting at `0x8000000`.

 Other options based on the `BOOT0` and `BOOT1` include System memory with an embedded bootloader or RAM memory.
-The embedded bootloader is programmed by ST during production and out of scope for now.
+The embedded bootloader is programmed by ST during production and out of scope of this manual.

 But `Reset_Handler` has an address `0x08000524` which is not exactly the beginning of the FLASH memory, how does the MCU find the bootstrap method then?

 ### Vector Table

 Here's where Vector Table comes into play.

 ```c
 08000000 g     O .isr_vector	000001c4 Vector_Table
 ```

-Rows in the table are addresses of the MCU hard-defined functions for various events and interrupts.
+The Vector Table, located at the beginning of memory, contains pointers to various interrupt service routines and essential startup functions, including the Reset_Handler.
 Consult the spec to see all events and interrupts supported.
 Actual table must be filled by the bootloader.

 | Address    | Name                   |
 |------------|------------------------|